ntphan527/TippiT/README.md

 The following **additional** features are implemented:

 * [X] Tip percentages are configurable and remembered across app restarts
-* [X] Specify the number of people to calculate the split amount
+* [X] Specify the number of people to calculate the split amount and remembered across app restarts
 * [X] Settings to round up the split amount

 ## Video Walkthrough